determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

 <setup-gke-cluster>` or :ref:`EKS <setup-eks-cluster>`.

 **************************************
- Setting up a Development Environment
+ Set up a Development Environment
 **************************************

 To deploy a custom version of the Determined Master, we deploy a long-running pod in Kubernetes,